Indiscriminate covers of infinite translation surfaces are innocent, not devious: Examples of devious covers

 We will prove ergodicity holds for the translation flow on $A(\tilde S_h, \tilde \alpha_h)$ by appealing to Theorem \ref{thm:integrability}.
-We normalize area so that all double covers have area one.
-The theorem provides us with ergodicity if for every $\eta \in (0,1)$, the integral of some geometric quantity is infinite.
-This geometric quantity involves choosing surfaces in the affine deformations of the surface associated to the geodesic.
+(We upgrade to unique ergodicity at the end of the proof.)
+Let $\eta>0$.
+We will find subsurfaces of $X_t=g^t A(\tilde S_h, \tilde \alpha_h)$ and related geometric quantities so that the integral \eqref{eqn:integrability2} is infinite.